9413d5ff2a0b4f237a264010b65350e7/TAG/PHB33/README.md

 ## Vandaveer
 "Divide & Conquer" and "Dig Down Deep" are the two albums I play the most.
 "Pretty Polly" is another song I listen to.

+Mark Heidinger and I were classmates in Jessamine county, KY.
+In middle school (6,7,8th grades) we were best friends and remained friends for the rest of his life.
+Mark, Rose and the rest of Vandaveer's ensemble and video production teams were all killed in TAG.

+> [!CAUTION]
+> Vandaveer's music has been tampered with on streaming services in the US.
+At least one album, *"The Wild Mercury,"* has been released under their name but the lyrics did not come from the Creator as they did on the true *"Divide & Conquer"* or *"Dig Down Deep"* albums.

+> [!NOTE]
+> The CIA produced *"But Enough on That For Now"* and bragged about destroying my family's cemetery, stealing Sandy Hook, and building a new development.

 ## Serving Ovahness
 [The Game](https://on.soundcloud.com/T2kbC) is the cunty mix I've been listening too lately.
 It has the "You're just busted" acapella about Madonna.